matcha-ai/matcha/docs/tensor/README.md

 # Tensors

-Matcha provides a primitive-like object `tensor` to enable large-scale computations.
+Matcha provides a primitive-like type `tensor` to enable large-scale computations.
 Tensors represent multidimensional arrays of data of a signle type (usually `Float`).